An Evening's Love

 An Evening's Love, or The Mock Astrologer is a comedy in prose by John Dryden.
 It was first performed before Charles II and Queen Catherine by the King's Company at the Theatre Royal on Bridges Street, London, on Friday, 12 June 1668.
-Samuel Pepys saw the play on 20 June of that year, but didn't like it; in his Diary he called it "very smutty."
+Samuel Pepys saw the play on 20 June of that year, but did not like it; in his Diary he called it "very smutty."

 The play was first published in 1671 by Henry Herringman; Dryden dedicated the work to William Cavendish, Duke of Newcastle.